-Catharanthus pusillus is a small annual herb up to 8 inches (20 cm) tall, with several erect, quadrangular branches spreading from the base.
-Leaves are oppositely arranged, lance-shaped, up to 3.2 inches (8 cm) long, with a rough margin.
+Catharanthus pusillus is a small annual herb with several erect quadrangular branches spreading from the base.
+It grows up to 8 inches (20 cm) tall.
+Leaves are oppositely arranged, lance-shaped with rough margins, and up to 3.2 inches (8 cm) long.
 The leaf base narrows to a tiny stalk.
-Flowers are white, periwinkle-like, and appear singly or in pairs, in the upper leaf axils.
-They are small, up to 0.3 inches (8 mm) across, flat, with five petals.
-The seed pods are very slender, up 2 inches (5 cm) long, straight, and pointed.
+Flowers are white, periwinkle-like, and appear in the upper leaf axils, singly or in pairs.
+They are small, flat, up to 0.3 inches (8 mm) across, and have five petals.
+The seed pods are very slender, straight, pointed, and up 2 inches (5 cm) long.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Madagascar Periwinkle is native to Madagascar but is cultivated and naturalized in most tropical and warmer climates in the United States.
 It can be found in various woodland, forest, and grassland locales, but one of its primary uses is a bedding plant in highway medians or commercial landscapes.
 Madagascar Periwinkle also makes a striking clumping plant for home gardens as ground cover, in beddings or edgings, or containers.